AudeAllen/Pands-Project/README.md

 -	Visual Studio Code
 -	Python 3
 -	Github - https://github.com/AudeAllen/Pands-Project.git

-How to run Python code
+How to run Python code -
-import numpy as np
+- Python script is called analysis.py
+- To run analysis.py go into Visual studio code > In the terminal window type in command cd C:\Users\audreyallen\Desktop\Pands1\Pands-Project as this is the location of the project
+- Once in the correct directory type in analysis.py and hit enter
+- This will run the script and create all the graphs and visual aids for this project
+- I have uploaded all of my project files to my github respository.
+Git is a version control system that I use in this project.
+- My git address is https://github.com/AudeAllen/Pands-Project.git

+The below libraries/packages were imported to aid analysis on the dataset -import numpy as np - numpy is a package for scientific computing in python
-import pandas as pd
-import matplotlib.pyplot as plt import seaborn as sns
+-import pandas as pd - python package that is used for data analysis -import matplotlib.pyplot as plt - data visualisation tool -import seaborn as sns - data visualisation tool

-Need to fill out a bit more – discussion about pandas, matplotlib, seaborn

 3 Background on the Iris Dataset
 ======